Create an IT Infrastructure Architecture Blueprint

 - You can delete comments and change the visualization, view or model or data.

-- Automatically everyone who subscribed to the channel the visualization was placed in, is notified on the update.
+- Automatically everyone who subscribed to the channel the visualization was placed in, is notified of the update.

 This concludes the plan to create an IT Infrastructure Architecture Blueprint on Dragon1.
-If you have any questions, suggestions or comments for us, please feel to mail it to email@example.com.
+If you have any questions, suggestions or comments for us, please feel to mail them to firstname.lastname@example.org.

 Dragon1 PRO Edition